Pin it to your SALAD BOARD to save for later!

 - 1 Cup Walnuts Chopped

-- Make the Salad: Mix the first 6 ingredient in a mixing bowl; Refrigerate overnight.
+- Make the Salad: Mix the first 6 ingredients in a mixing bowl; Refrigerate overnight.

 - Make the Dressing: In a small mixing bowl, beat the cream cheese, sugar and vanilla until light and fluffy.
 Set aside.